weaviate/weaviate-io/_posts/blog/2022-09-21-Distance-Metrics-in-Vector-Search.md

 ### Optimizations
 Even with ANN-indexes, which reduce the number of distance calculations necessary, a vector search engine still spends a large portion of its compute time calculating vector distances.
 As a result, it is very important that the engine can do this not just correctly, but also efficiently.

-The distance metrics in Weaviate have been optimized to be highly efficient using “Single Instruction, Multiple Data” (“SIMD”) instructions sets.
+The distance metrics in Weaviate have been optimized to be highly efficient using “Single Instruction, Multiple Data” (“SIMD”) instruction sets.
 Using these instructions, a CPU can do multiple calculations in a single CPU cycle.
 To achieve this, we had to write some of our distance metrics in [pure Assembly code](https://github.com/semi-technologies/weaviate/blob/master/adapters/repos/db/vector/hnsw/distancer/asm/dot_amd64.s){:target="_blank"}.
 [Here is an overview](/developers/weaviate/current/vector-index-plugins/distances.html#distance-implementations-and-optimizations){:target="_blank"} of the current state of optimizations; including which distance metrics have SIMD optimizations for which architecture.

 ### Open source contributions
 Weaviate is open-source and values feedback and input from the community.
 A community member contributed to the Weaviate project by adding two new metrics to the 1.15 release.
 How cool is that!
 If this is something you're interested in, [here](https://github.com/semi-technologies/weaviate/tree/master/adapters/repos/db/vector/hnsw/distancer){:target="_blank"} is the repository with the implementation of the current metrics.